Qizhong-George-Guo/qizhong-guo/reflections/dam-disclosure.md

 permalink: /reflections/dam-disclosure/
 ---

-*Originally prepared on March 27, 2026; expanded on March 30, 2026*
+*Originally prepared on March 27, 2026; expanded on March 29 and 30, 2026 to incorporate additional analysis and case study material*
 *Qizhong (George) Guo*
 *Rutgers University–New Brunswick*